Try Praising.ai free

 Don't Share Private Information

-Never reveal customer details or specific transaction information in public responses.
+Never reveal customer details or specific transaction data in public responses.

 Don't Use Generic Templates

-Customers can spot copy-paste responses immediately.
-Personalize each reply.
+Customers can spot copy-paste responses right away.
+Customize each reply.

 Don't Ignore Multiple Negative Reviews